 An estimated 50 million people are on the brink of famine (IPC/CH Phase 4 or equivalent) in 45 countries.
-This includes close to 900,000 people who are already facing catastrophic famine or famine-like conditions (IPC/CH Phase 5) in parts of Afghanistan, Ethiopia, Somalia, South Sudan and Yemen.
+This includes 970,000 people who are already facing catastrophic famine or faminelike conditions (IPC/CH Phase 5) in parts of Afghanistan, Ethiopia, Somalia, South Sudan and Yemen.